 The Latin name translates as 'First flower' and indeed this little plant even shows its head before the end of the old year in sheltered places (see below).
-Our little 'Sabhaircín' generally flowers from April to May when its pale yellow 2-3cm flowers with their deep yellow centres decorate grassy banks, woodlands and roadsides.
+Our little 'Sabhaircin' generally flowers from April to May when its pale yellow 2-3cm flowers with their deep yellow centres decorate grassy banks, woodlands and roadsides.
 Each flower has its own leafless stalk.
 Primrose has quite large, crinkled leaves – up to 12cm long – which taper gradually into the stalk.
-Like Primula veris, the Primrose has two types of flower on each plant – thrum-eyed and pin-eyed.
+Like Primula veris, the Primrose has two types of flower – thrum-eyed and pin-eyed - each type on a separate plant.
 Thrum-eyed means that the stigma is shorter than the anthers, pin-eyed means the stigma is longer than the anthers and projects like a little pin.
 This means that cross-fertilisation is far more likely to take place.
 Visiting insects have the pollen transferred onto different parts of their bodies depending on which type of flower they visit and then they in turn transfer that pollen to the other type of flower.
 Have a close look the next time you come across one of these plants and all will become clear.
 This plant is a native and belongs to the family Primulaceae.

 I first identified this plant in Glendalough, Co Wicklow in the 1950's and photographed the very pale-flowered plant in Gibletstown, Co Wexford just before Christmas, 2007, a little earlier than I would have expected.
 The pink variety I found on a roadside, well away from houses, also in Co Wexford.
 I wondered whether this was a garden escape or whether nature produced a pink variety.
 Then I read in Colgan's 'Flora of CountyDublin' (1904) :